siyeopyoon/NSS_MIC_2024-DiffusionCourse/README.md

 </p>

-# My Diffusion Laboratory Environment Setup
+# Diffusion Laboratory Environment Setup

 This guide provides the steps to set up the `my_diffusion_laboratory` Conda environment, install required packages, and clone the `NSS_MIC_2024-DiffusionCourse` repository.
 This environment will support diffusion model experimentation using PyTorch with CUDA acceleration.

+if you are already familiar to deep-learning development using torch, please jump to step 5.

 ## Environment Setup Instructions